MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-overview.md

 > - **Your portal version must be 9.2.6.41 or later for this feature to work**.
 > - This feature is in preview.
 More information: [Understand experimental, preview, and deprecated features in Power Apps](../canvas-apps/working-with-experimental-preview.md)
 > - The portals Web API is built for creating a rich user experience inside portal pages.
 It isn't optimized for third-party services or application integration.
 > - Portals Web API operations are limited to entities related to data&mdash;for example, accounts, contacts, or your custom entities.
 Configuring entity metadata or portal configuration entity data&mdash;for example, configuring portals entities such as adx_contentsnippet, adx_entityform, or adx_entitylist&mdash;isn't supported with the portals Web API.
-For a complete list, go to [configuration entities](#unsupported-configuration-entities), later in this topic.
+For a complete list, go to [unsupported configuration entities](#unsupported-configuration-entities), later in this topic.
 > - The portals Web API benefits from [server-side caching](admin/clear-server-side-cache.md) and, hence, subsequent calls to the Web API are faster than the initial calls.
 Note that clearing the portal server-side cache causes temporary performance degradation.

 ## Web API operations